 Should You File A Worker’s Comp Claim If Injured In A Scaffolding Accident?

-The reality is that construction is booming and construction workers are in high demand.
-In order to save companies time and money, many employers push for employees to skip steps when it comes to building, using, and dismantling scaffolding.
-Skipping these necessary steps puts construction workers in danger and causes serious accidents to happen.
+The reality is that construction is booming, and construction workers are in high demand.
+To save companies time and money, many employers push employees to skip steps when building, using, and dismantling scaffolding.
+Skipping these necessary steps puts construction workers in danger and causes serious accidents.

 When a construction worker is injured on the job, they have the right to apply for workers’ compensation insurance coverage.
 This insurance is supposed to pay for the medical expenses that relate to the work injury and, if necessary, a fraction of lost earnings.